TheMonk2121/ai-dev-tasks/400_memory-context-guide.md

-# 🧠 Memory Context System Guide
+# 🧠 Memory Context System Guide (Deprecated)

+> This content is consolidated into `400_context-priority-guide.md`.
+> Use `100_cursor-memory-context.md` as the single rehydration entry point.

 This guide explains how the memory context system works for both humans and AI assistants in the AI Development Ecosystem.